-This is a lovely feature about Biba model Ingrid Boulting from Seventeen magazine july 1971, detailing exactly how she achieved her own personal 'Biba Look' using products from the Biba cosmetics range.
+This is a lovely feature about Biba model Ingrid Boulting originally published in july 1971, detailing exactly how she achieved her own personal 'Biba Look' using products from the Biba cosmetics range.
 It's part of a six page article which also includes a feature on model Betty Sims (sister of Naomi Sims) as well as a young would-be Veruschka look-alike.

 You Too Can Be What You Want To Be